Last of my Summer Salads?

-Labor Day, the last official summer holiday, passed this past weekend, but I’m not quite ready to put summer to rest just yet.
-And after seeing the assortment of the most beautiful peaches on my Saturday trip to Shady Crest Farm Store, my local farmer’s market “store,” I’m feeling even more confident in my ability to make summer S-T-R-E-T-C-H. And this recipe for Spinach and Peach Salad with Pesto Dressing is going to definitely help that stretching along.
+Labor Day passed this past weekend.
+Summer is unofficially over, but I’m not quite ready to put summer to rest.
+Seeing the assortment of the most beautiful peaches on my Saturday trip to Shady Crest Farm Store, my local farmer’s market “store,” I’m now feeling even more confident that I can make summer S-T-R-E-T-C-H. And this recipe for Spinach and Peach Salad with Pesto Dressing will definitely help that stretching along.

-Shady Crest seems to have everything a cook could need, and living in a small rural farm community, a store like this one comes in super handy.
-So after walking through the aisles of utensils, things to bake with, and produce, I left Shady Crest with a variety of peaches, in all stages of ripeness, that should last me for the week (I’m hoping), and lot of other things I probably should live without but just can’t.
-Homemade fudge or ice cream anyone?
-Oh yes they have lots of that, too!
+Shady Crest seems to have everything a cook could need.
+Living in a small rural farm community, a store like this one comes in super handy.
+After walking through the aisles of utensils, bags of bulk foods, and beautiful produce, I left the store with a variety of peaches.
+All stages of ripeness could be found in my bag of peaches.
+A combination perfect for lasting through the week.

 Anyway, when I got home I immediately started looking for recipes for something to make with my newly purchased peaches.
-I didn’t need any more dessert, so some kind of salad using peaches was what I had in mind.
+I didn’t need any more dessert since I bought homemade fudge.
+Some kind of salad using peaches was what I had in mind.
 I came up with a few recipes that I combined into what finally morphed into a Spinach and Peach Salad with Pesto Dressing.
 I’m hoping peaches will be around long enough to take me and this salad into the fall season.

 For the Love of the Peach

-So the peaches are indeed he highlight of this this Spinach and Peach Salad with Pesto Dressing.
+The peaches are indeed the highlight of this this Spinach and Peach Salad with Pesto Dressing.
 But oh my gosh the Pesto Dressing!
 It has some REAL spoon-lickin’ goodness to it.
-And despite my absent green thumb, I do have an abundance of basil in my teeny tiny herb garden and some mint that seems to be taking over everything it touches, making the Pesto dressing perfect for my salad.
+And despite my absent green thumb, I do have an abundance of basil in my teeny tiny herb garden and some mint that seems to be taking over everything it touches.
+So making the Pesto dressing was a cinch.
 I also think a good bottled poppy seed dressing would be equally delicious when basil isn’t handy in a few more weeks.

 And Don’t Forget the Cheese, Nuts and BACON!